-Unlike other posts on this blog this particular post is more focused on coding using R so audience with the developer mindset would like it more than pure business analysts.
+Unlike other posts on this blog, this particular post is more focused on coding using R so an audience with a developer mindset would like it more than pure business analysts.

-My goal is to describe an alternate method to use to extract the data from Google Analytics via API into R. I have been using R from quite a some time but I think the GA library for R has been broken and while they did make an update, it’s sort of not being used right now.
+My goal is to describe an alternative method to use to extract the data from Google Analytics via API into R. I have been using R for quite some time but I think the GA library for R has been broken and while they did make an update, it’s sort of not being used right now.

-Considering this, I thought to write it down by myself on move on as more data related operation are now being done using R.
+Considering this, I thought to write it down by myself on moving on as more data-related operations are now being done using R.

-Moreover, the Rgoogleaanalytics package that is available is built for linux only and my windows friends may just like me having something for them as well.
+Moreover, the Rgoogleanalytics package that is available is built for Linux only and my Windows friends may just like me to have something for them as well.

-Ok so lets get started, it’s going to very quick and easy.
+Ok so let’s get started, it’s going to be very quick and easy.

 There are some prerequisites for GA Data extraction in R: